BetterDiscord/docs/docs/api/addonapi.md

 ___

 ### isEnabled
-Determines if a particular adon is enabled.
+Determines if a particular addon is enabled.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|